marcsello/blog/posts/extending-wiremod/content.md

 Therefore, I was constantly thinking of ways to add more input to the game.

 This thought still bugs me today.
 Not because I'm still in a huge need of extra buttons, but rather because I'm intrigued by the problem itself.
-I'm definitely not playing as much as I used to, but out of nostalgia, I picked up the game again recently, so this  perfect weekend project.
+I'm definitely not playing as much as I used to, but out of nostalgia, I picked up the game again recently, and this turned out to be the perfect weekend project.

 Sure, you can hook up a joystick to your computer, and Garry's mod being a source game, would probably support using it with Wiremod stuff, but that's just about 10% interesting.